xanasoft/MajorPrivacy/README.md

 ## 🚀 Features

 * Process Protection - Protect user processes in secure enclaves from other processes including elevated and system processes.
-(Progress: 90%)
 * Software Restriction - Block undesired processes from starting and undesired Dll’s from loading.
-(Progress: 90%)
 * File/Folder Protection - Protect selected files and folders from being accessed by unauthorized processes.
-(Progress: 90%)
-* Registry Protection - like File/Folder Protection just for registry keys.
-(Progress: 90% not enabled in beta build)
+* Registry Protection - like File/Folder Protection just for registry keys. (not enabled in beta build)
 * Network Firewall - Advanced network firewall to manage outbound and inbound communication.
-(Progress: 90%)
 * DNS Inspection - Monitor DNS cache and trace events to determine which domains are being accessed by running processes.
-(Progress: 90%)
-* DNS Fitlering - Filter all DNS requests with a set of pre-defined block lists (pi home compatible) and own custom rules.
-(Progress: 0%)
+* DNS Fitlering - Filter all DNS requests with a set of pre-defined block lists (pi home compatible) and own custom rules. (not yet implemented)
-* Proxy Injection - Force arbitrary processes to use pre-defined network proxies.
-(Progress: 0%)
+* Proxy Injection - Force arbitrary processes to use pre-defined network proxies. (not yet implemented)
 * Secure Drives - Create encrypted volumes stored in disk images fully guarded by File/Folder protection to prevent unauthorized access to confidential data.
-(Progress: 90%)
 * Tweak Engine - Hardens windows configuration by disabling undesired telemetry and cloud features.
-(Progress: 90%)
-* Integrity level control - set the integrity level of processes in a secure enclave to "Protected" to isolate user objects, including their windows, from other processes（Progress: 0%)
+* Integrity level control - set the integrity level of processes in a secure enclave to "Protected" to isolate user objects, including their windows, from other processes（not yet implemented)

 ## 📌 Project support / sponsorship